latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Most years Oklahoma Gas and Electric will provide a limited number of fans to the Salvation Army and other non-profits in the community.
-These items are then distributed to low-income and elderly citizens across Oklahoma City so that they can find relief from the summer heat.
+Most years Oklahoma Gas and Electric will provide a limited number of free fans or small air conditioner units to low-income families.
+The utility company will give units to charities such as the Salvation Army, Agency on Aging offices and other non-profits in the community.
+These items are then distributed to low-income and elderly citizens across Oklahoma so that they can find relief from the summer heat.

-Many of the resources run off of donations and contributions from the local community, including businesses and private individuals.
-So to that end, the Salvation Army is also accepting donations.
+Many of the resources run off of donations and contributions from the local community, including businesses such as OG&E and private individuals.
+In addition, some government grant money (federal or state) also allows the free fan and air conditioner distribution programs to operate.
+So to that end, most local non-profits are also accepting donations.
 They accept new or gently used fans or money for the purchase of new air conditioners or fans.
-All of these items can be dropped off or mailed to the main office.
-All donors will receive a tax receipt, as all items donated will be tax deductible on your income taxes.
-In addition, members will be recognized as part of a Salvation Army Fan Club Member decal.
-For more information please call 479-783-6145

-Please keep in mind that those people who have received fans or air conditioners in previous years not eligible for fans in the following year.
-For more information on how these or other programs work, contact the numbers listed above, or dial the Social Services office of the Salvation Army at 246-1060.
+Please keep in mind that people who have received fans or air conditioners in previous years from a local non-profit (or LIHEAP) are generally not eligible for fans in the following year.
+For more information on how these or other programs work, contact the numbers listed above.

 By Jon McNamara